 - Find out if your volunteer program orientation includes any city tours, that’s a saving right there!

-The crowdfunding website Fund & Seek is a popular platform used by IVHQers to achieve their fundraising goals.
-Fund & Seek allows you to create a personal fundraising page and share your mission with friends and family to support you - it’s that simple!
+The crowdfunding website Go Get Funding is a popular platform used by IVHQers to achieve their fundraising goals.
+Go Get Funding allows you to create a personal fundraising page and share your mission with friends and family to support you - it’s that simple!
 Offering incentives or tokens of appreciation are effective in supporting these types of campaigns too.

-Here’s some fundraising advice previous volunteers have utilized to successfully raise funds to support their volunteer trips:
+Here’s some fundraising advice previous volunteers have utilised to successfully raise funds to support their volunteer trips: